Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/3-Multi-module-projects.md

 }

 dokka {
-    // by default will create an aggregate in root project aggregate {
+    // by default we can create an aggregate in root project
+    // DSL could be a little different, like may be `rootAggregation` but the idea will be the same aggregation {
-        // similar DSL to the one above includeProjects(exclude = ":some-internal-module")
+        // similar DSL to the one above for case of `build.gradle.kts` includeProjects(exclude = ":some-internal-module")
+        // or
+        includeProjectsExcluding(exclude = ":some-internal-module")
     }
-    // aggregate in some other place
+    // aggregate in some other place, f.e in `:docs` project aggregation(":docs") { /*...*/ }

+    // OR we could have another name multiModule { /*...*/ }
+    multiModule(":docs") { /*...*/ }

+    // and for collector use case
+    collector { /*...*/ }
-    aggregate(":docs") {
+    collector(":docs") { /*...*/ }
-        includeProjects(exclude = ":some-internal-module")
 }
-    // or other name
-    multiModule(":docs") {
-        includeProjects(exclude = ":some-internal-module")
-    }
-}
 ```

+Pros:

+* it most likely works with Gradle Isolated Projects

+Cons:

+* same cons as before for settings plugins

 # 3. Running Dokka Gradle Plugin tasks